youkaithegreat/ga_unit1_website/README.md

 # General Assembly Unit 1 Website

-This project was designed and created for Project 1 for General Assembly Unit 1.
+### This project was designed and created for Project 1 for General Assembly Unit 1.
+Portfolio website simulating a Windows 10 GUI with a notepad and some Chrome pop up links.

-The project had these minimum specifications:
+#### The project had these minimum specifications:
 + Built with HTML, CSS, JavaScript and jQuery
 + Hosted with Netlify or Github Pages
 + Commits to Github every day